joseph-lozano/zero2prod/notes/src/README.md

 These notes will be exist in the zero2prod project directory as I work on it.
 I will attempt to keep my notes and the proejct progress in sync.

+You can find the Repository for this project at https://github.com/joseph-lozano/zero2prod

 Onwards to [Chapter 1 - Getting Started](./chapter_1.md)!